jrperlic/data-structure-tutorial/1-stack.md

 The first data structure we will be looking at in this tutorial is the stack.

 A **stack** is a collection of elements stored in a list.
 There are many actions we can perform on a stack depending on what we need.
-However, for the purposes of this tutorial, there are two main operations we perform on a stack: **pushing** and **popping**.
+However, for this tutorial, there are two main operations we perform on a stack: **pushing** and **popping**.

 When we push, we add an element to the back of the stack.
 And when we pop, we remove an element from the back of the stack.

+## Usage

+Where and how are stacks used in programming?
+They are often found in word processors, ensuring the `Undo` button works properly.
+Also, as you will see later, stacks are used to [implement functions](#the-function-stack).

 ## Last In, First Out